 A number of patients with a prosthetic ear, even those with very good results, seek advice about the possibility of converting to the autogenous option.
 Many of these naturally dislike the idea of detachable body parts.
-Some were unaware that autogenous reconstruction was a possibility.

 Total Reconstruction of the Pinna - a chapter for Scott Brown's Otorhinolaryngology, Head and Neck Surgery, 7th Edition Arnold

 Reconstruction of the ear – a chapter for Principles and Practice of Head and Neck Oncology Editors Peter Rhys Evans, Patrick Gullane & Paul Montgomery.
 Martin Dunitz 2003

 Winner of George Davey Howells Memorial Prize for most distinguished published contribution to the advancement of Otolaryngology during the preceding five years.